PEDSnet/Data_Models_Public/PEDSnet/docs/COVID-19 Cohort.md

 observation_type_concept_id| `38000280`
 value_as_concept_id|`756046`

+### COVID-19 Patients identified outside of EHR

+Patients may be identified as having COVID-19 using outside sources (e.g. a site registry, outside lab testing).
+Because of this diagnosis or testing data may not be available during the ETL.

+Guidance on how to capture these patients ***COMING SOON***

 ### Lab Mapping

 In an effort to standardize the way the COVID-19 test appear in the network, we have chosen conical mappings for the lab tests.
 Please include mappings to these in the [PEDSnet Lab Mapping File](https://github.com/PEDSnet/Data_Models/blob/master/PEDSnet/docs/PEDSnet_Labs_Site_Mappings.csv) in the data submission.